 Lydia Conklin is the 2015-2017 Creative Writing Fellow in fiction at Emory University.
 She has received a Pushcart Prize, work-study scholarships from Bread Loaf, and fellowships from MacDowell, Yaddo, the James Merrill House, the Vermont Studio Center, Virginia Center for the Creative Arts, Millay, Jentel, Lighthouse Works, Brush Creek, the Santa Fe Art Institute, Caldera, the Sitka Center, and Harvard University, among others, and grants and awards from the Astraea Foundation, the Puffin Foundation, the Massachusetts Cultural Council, the Alliance of Artists Communities, and the Council for Wisconsin Writers.
 Her fiction has appeared in The Southern Review, Narrative Magazine, New Letters, The New Orleans Review, The Gettysburg Review, and elsewhere.
 She has drawn graphic fiction for Gulf Coast, Drunken Boat, The Florida Review, and the Steppenwolf Theater in Chicago.
 She holds an MFA from the University of Wisconsin-Madison.

-The event is co-sponsored by Artists@Grinnell, Public Event series, and Writers@Grinnell.
+This event is co-sponsored by Writers@Grinnell and Artists@Grinnell.